 All of the thumps had come from outside on the opposite side of the wall inside the kitchen.
 My eyes shifted back to the fireplace.
 Mounted above it, was my old outfit and armor worn when I had served under Master Shen.

 I walked right up to the mantel piece and pulled off my old signature war-hammer that had several times been used in the days of me being a ruthless monster.

 "Damn tigers, they don't know when to quit!"

 Racing outside, the first thing my eyes eyed were the toolshed.
 A quick search revealed in front of the door to the shed, a small gray wolf pup.
 The little guy was easily one-third my size.
 He was covered up in tattered clothing and lying in the snow against the wall.

 I was left without a clue of what to do.

 "Oh my god.
 Out here, but why?"

-That was what my thoughts were on at that moment.
-It took me a few minutes for common sense to tell me he was possibly lost.
-I picked the little pup up.
+That is what my thoughts were on at that moment.
+It took me a few minutes for common sense to tell me he was lost.
+I picked up the little pup.